JnProfile/unreal_auto/README.md

 ## Notes

 - The first time you run the tests, baseline screenshots will be created automatically, next tests run will be with comparison of screenshots and baselines
-- Make sure the Pixel Streaming server is running before executing tests
+- IMPORTANT: Pixel Streaming and UE5 project must be launched manually before running tests, as automated launch is currently disabled due to reliability issues
 - Some tests include small delays to account for UI state changes